 Overhaul to Crafting Resource Management

 reiterated that the developers would like to do this.
 The general idea is to make crafting materials become a system of stored materials, like Blood Shards.
-If this sort of system is implemented, it will come in a content patch like 2.1.
+That way all those crafting materials would not longer take up storage space in inventory or the Stash.
+If this sort of system is implemented, it will come in a content patch like 2.1, although there has been no discussion so far of it being implemented in that patch.

 We are currently working on some different ways to help streamline the process of picking up, storing, and using crafting resources.